Its time for Frequently Asked Questions part II :-)

 So lets jump in...

 - Will my child with Autism EVER talk/have friends/use a toilet/live independently, etc.?
 This is a very common question.
 The short answer is, no one can tell you definitively.
 The longer answer is with the correct recipe of intensive treatment, well qualified therapists, excellent parent education and training, and a commitment to consistency, any child with Autism can make great strides and permanently enhance their quality of life.
-There are just too many variables involved to be able to say which child will enroll in college and live alone, and which child will need significant care for the rest of their life.
-Its good to think about and plan for the future, but parents please don’t drive yourself crazy with endless “What If” questions about what the future holds for your child.
+Its good to think about and plan for the future, but parents please don’t drive yourself crazy with endless “What If” questions.
 Appropriate planning and consideration for the future is good, incessant worrying and anxiety is not.

-- I think my child may be on the Spectrum, but Im not sure…..she isn’t like those kids you see on TV who have Autism.
+- I think my child may be on the Spectrum, but I'm not sure…..she isn’t like those kids you see on TV who have Autism.
 Maybe she will outgrow it.
 Autism is not one –size- fits- all.
-These children differ greatly from each other.
+These children will differ greatly from each other.
 Media portrayals of Autism can be very one dimensional sometimes.
 Several years ago, every person with Autism was “Rainman”.
 Now it seems every person with Autism is “Bill Gates”.
 The pendulum has swung from exaggerating all Autism as a severely debilitating condition, to exaggerating all Autism as just a quirky or odd personality.
 Do not let the media tell you what Autism looks like, because the reality is Autism can look like anyone.
 Look for red flags: communication, social interaction, play skills, eye contact, and joint attention deficits.
-As a parent you know your child best.
 If you have a hunch or gut feeling that something may be wrong, get an evaluation done.
 The sooner you get a diagnosis, the sooner you can get services.

 - What causes Autism?
 This question is such a political hot topic right now.
 The very PC answer is that currently, it is unknown what the cause of Autism is.
 My non-PC answer is that in some cases Autism may be caused by genetic predispositions or heredity and in some cases Autism may happen after the child is born.
 Many parents feel that their child “became Autistic”.
 Other parents tell me that they always knew their child was a little “off” even from infancy.
 I think there are many causes for Autism, and not one smoking gun.
 What is more important is to focus on what to DO about your child with Autism and move out of the phase of searching for the cause.

 - My main therapist will be unable to work for 6 weeks, and we are freaking out!
 Who will cover those sessions?
 It is always preferable to have more than one ABA therapist, and this is a big reason why.
 When you have multiple therapists its easy to cover sessions that are missed due to illness, vacation, car trouble, etc. Another reason for multiple therapists is you don’t want your child to get too attached to being taught by the same person.
-Over time this could cause over-generalization issues and your child may find it difficult to work with anyone else.
 However if you only employ one direct therapist in your home and that person needs to miss sessions for any reason, guess who the backup therapist is?
 YOU.
 In the therapists’ absence it’s the parents responsibility to step in and provide therapy.
 You should be so knowledgeable and comfortable with your child’s ABA programs that with minimal training from the therapist you could run a session in their absence.

 - Im overwhelmed by all these treatment options.
 Should I research each one and read more books before I implement anything?
 Early intervention is key when it comes to Autism treatment.
 Throw away the concept of “wait and see".
 Time is not your friend.
 The sooner you begin intensive treatment the better it will be for your child.
 Yes, the vast array of treatments for Autism is dizzying.
 So start simple.
 Focus on one deficit at a time.
 If your child has a poor gait and weak fine motor skills, get them into OT.
-If your child refuses to play with peers and has no interest in toys, look into Floortime or Social Skills Groups.
+If your child refuses to play with peers and has no interest in toys, look into Playdates or Social Skills Groups.
 As you learn more about various treatments and what your local school district offers (or what insurance will cover) then you can begin considering other options.
-Its important to start with something, even if its just one therapy.
+Its important to start somewhere.

 - What kind of expert (teacher, physician, psychologist) is the best source to tell me about my child?
 Doctors, pediatricians, developmental psychologists, nurses, teachers, behavior specialists….as a parent of a child with Autism you may find yourself in the middle of a revolving door of professionals.
 It’s important that you understand professionals are qualified in a certain area or domain.
 They may be experts in child development, behavior, or Autism, but who is the expert on your child?
-YOU.
-You are the one who knows your child the best, not a BCBA who assessed your child for 4 hours and then wrote up a report.
+You are.

 - My client completely ignores or is very aggressive with her siblings.
 I want to help the parents with this but Im not sure what to tell them.
 I discuss in my social skills post how to teach children with Autism to interact with toys or other people.
 It is very common to work with a child who will interact with, or be in close proximity to adults yet will cry, scream, or aggress if a child gets too close to them.
 Many parents feel especially hurt that their child won’t interact with his/her siblings.
 From the child’s perspective, their siblings are not special.
 Their siblings are just annoying, unpredictable, short people who happen to live with them.
 Social skills need to be explicitly taught, and part of your therapy sessions should include bringing the siblings together for structured interactions.